-M-Tech Research Scholar, Research Guide, RKDF Institute of Science & Technology, Bhopal
+M-Tech Research, HOD, Research Guide Department of Electronics and Communication Engineering Bhabha Research Engineering Institute, Bhopal

-Abstract - A multiplier design is solely depends on the adder used in the design.
-The area, delay and power is mostly utilized by the adder design, so that the adder should be having the efficient area and delay profile to make multiplier design better.
-Low power consumption and smaller area are some of the most important criteria for the fabrication of DSP systems and high performance systems.
-Optimizing the speed and area of the multiplier is a major design issue.
+Abstract - In a digital logic system a multiplier plays a very important role to perform calculations which highly depends on the adder utilized in the design.
+Important parameters of the multiplier are area, delay and power.
+Where area is mostly depends on the adder design, so that the adder should have the less area count to make multiplier working faster.
+Smaller area count design consumes less power also which is important criteria for the fabrication of chips and high performance systems.
+Optimizing the area of the multiplier is a major design issue.
 However, area and speed are usually conflicting constraints so that improving speed results mostly in larger areas.
 In our project we try to determine the best solution to this problem by comparing a few multipliers.
-The multiplier architecture proposed in this paper is of 128 bit using binary to excess-1 converter (BEC) based carry select adder(CSLA).
+The multiplier architecture proposed in this paper is of 128 bit using binary to excess-1 converter (BEC) based carry select adder (CSLA).
 The application of BEC instead of Ripple Carry Adder(RCA) is more beneficial in terms of area of the logic, lower delay and the lower power consumption of the circuit.